HaoZeke/gasSweetening-Report/report/md/03_LitRev-part.md

 piping system etc.

-For example distillation and absorption towers are associated with a set of auxiliary equipments i.e. reboiler, condenser, feed preheater, cooler and also consists of a series of internal accessories such as plates or trays or variety of packings.
+For example, distillation and absorption towers are associated with a set of auxiliary equipment i.e. reboiler, condenser, feed preheater, cooler and also consists of a series of internal accessories such as plates or trays or variety of packings.

  Often the vertical vessels/columns are operated under severe conditions, and type of the material these columns handles during operation may be toxic, inflammable or hazardous in other ways.
 Structural failure is a serious concern with this type of columns.
-As a result the, the prediction of membrane stresses due to internal or external pressure will not be sufficient to design such vessels.
+As a result, the prediction of membrane stresses due to internal or external pressure will not be sufficient to design such vessels.
 Therefore, special considerations are necessary to take into account and predict the stresses induced due to dead weight, action of wind and seismic